adamant/adamant.language.reference/justifications.md

 	5. Platform dependent sizes cause issues

 The default sizes (i.e. those that leave off the bit length) were chosen as a compromise between small enough memory use and enough digits of precision to be useful.
 Hence 32 bit integers with there more than 9 digits were chosen as the default integer size while 64 bits were chosen for floats and decimals because their 32 bit versions had only 7 digits of precision.

+Tuples
+: Generally, I'm not a fan of tuple types.
+I feel like their unnamed fields are an anti-pattern leading to confusing code.
+However, they are frequently used in languages that have them.
+Probably too frequently used.
+It wouldn't be hard to create your own in Adamant by declaring a `Tuple` type overloaded on the number of type parameters or with a `Tuple<Values...>` type.
+That would certainly be done if they weren't included in the language.
+Additionally, list of types are essentially tuple types so it will make working with generics easier.
+Given that it makes sense to include them in Adamant.

+In many other languages tuples have a syntax like `(x,y)` but that seems easily confused with grouping.
+Also, there is no good syntax for a tuple of one value.
+Some languages use `(x,)` which just seems ridiculous.
+Given that the new operator is being used for all values including structs, tuples could be declared as `new (x,y);` and not be ambiguous (that syntax could be an issue for placement new).
+However, I still think it would be good to have tuples have a more distinct syntax (for example a new single tuple would be `new (x)` and new empty tuple would be `new ()`).
+Since Adamant does not have primitive arrays, the square bracket symbols are freed up for use with tuples.
+This isn't unheard of.
+The language [E](https://en.wikipedia.org/wiki/E_(programming_language)) uses them for tuples.

+Tuple element access using square brackets could be confusing.
+For example, `new [x, y][0]`.
+Also it makes it seem tuples could be accessed with non-constant indexes and would encourage people to declare constants for tuple indexes.
+It makes more sense to go with the admittedly ugly Rust style of using integer field names like `t.0` and `t.1`.

 Value Types